 Symptoms and Signs of Congenital and Perinatal CMV Infection

 Many women who become infected with CMV during pregnancy are asymptomatic, but some develop a mononucleosis Infectious Mononucleosis Infectious mononucleosis is caused by Epstein-Barr virus (EBV, human herpesvirus type 4) and is characterized by fatigue, fever, pharyngitis, and lymphadenopathy.
 Fatigue may persist weeks or... read more -like illness.

 About 10% of infants with congenital CMV infection are symptomatic at birth.
 Manifestations include the following:

-A CBC with differential and liver function tests may be helpful but are not specific.
+A complete blood count (CBC) with differential and liver tests may be helpful but are not specific.
 Cranial ultrasonography or CT and an ophthalmologic evaluation should also be done.
 Periventricular calcifications are commonly found on CT.

 Nonimmune pregnant women should attempt to limit exposure to the virus.
 For instance, because CMV infection is common among children attending day care centers, pregnant women should always wash their hands thoroughly after exposure to urine and oral or respiratory secretions from children.

 Transfusion-associated perinatal CMV disease can be avoided by giving preterm neonates blood products from CMV-seronegative donors or leukoreduced products.